x00/WorkerDomain/README.md

 These two happen to be related, because the collection is held by the plugin instance.
 So each Worker has a back-reference to the plugin, set dynamically use a public property `->Plgn`.

-To reference the plug-in it would be as simple as  `$this->Plgn`.
+To reference the plugin it would be as simple as  `$this->Plgn`.
 However it is more long-winded to reference another worker, `$this->Plgn->Workers[WorkerName]`.
 However you won't have worry about this as you will see.

 But wait a minute...how do the workers even get employed, and put into the collection in the first place?
 Well there is a Utility method called LinkWorker that does it.

-However this is not just called repeatedly in the plugin class, becuase this isn't really to do with the framework's pluggable interface, but a design pattern for the pluign as a whole.
+However this is not just called repeatedly in the plugin class, because this isn't really to do with the framework's pluggable interface, but a design pattern for the plugin as a whole.

 Instead you have Domain classes (shown on the left in yellow and cyan), which use inheritance of the plugin class as a mechanism of the pattern.
 These classes are supposed to be lean, and have a very specific purpose.